PamelaPairo/PamelaPairo/README.md

 ### Hi, Hola! 👋

-- 🔭 I’m currently working as Geospatial Data Scientist in AFIP.
+- 🔭 I’m currently working as Geospatial Data Scientist in the Department of Systems Architecture - GIS Section -AFIP.
 - 📊 I'm teaching assistant in statistics and machine learning at UADE and UBA.

 📫 How to reach me: